 Source: Media Monitors That was then During the early days of radio broadcasting, it was common for stations to be owned by companies that could use the medium to supplement its other business.
 Department stores would own stations so they could promote the store and sell receivers.
 Newspapers would own stations to sell more newspapers.
 Even receiver manufacturers took up the practice.
 Powell Crosley is probably the most well-known for this with Crosley Radio and WLW in Cincinnati.
 There was another manufacturer and station owner in Cincinnati that gave it a go.
-This 1925 ad from Popular Mechanics shows various Logodyne Big Five The Best that Radio Offers The Best that Radio Offers LOGOUNE OCCUPATION TO THE PROPERTY OF THE PROPERTY OF receivers available from the Kodel Radio Company, which also owned WKRC-AM.
+This 1925 ad from Popular Mechanics shows various Lagodyne Big Five The Best that Radio Offers Che Embers | Check | Check receivers available from the Kodel Radio Company, which also owned WKRC-AM.
 All of these units were based on a five-tube design and boasted fine hardwood cabinets, a built-in speaker and compartments for A and B batteries.
 Other models, including the Gold Star Series, were available with one, two or three tubes.

-More online View a larger image of this page by accessing this article online at RadioMagOnline.com.
+Wore online View a larger image of this page by accessing this article online at RadioMagOnline.com.
 This Little Unit